Sustainable Agriculture in Tambopata National Reserve

-You will be provided with training in current agricultural techniques and will work alongside locals learning from their lay knowledge and supporting their work.
+You will be taught the agricultural techniques employed and will work alongside locals learning from their lay knowledge and supporting their work.

-Working in this project you will have the opportunity to make a contribution towards improving people’s livelihood, with the view of ensuring a healthy environment for the future and for the benefits that this environment provides.
+Working in this project you could also get involved in discussion with the local communities (depending on the dates you visit) which will give you an opportunity to make a contribution towards improving sustainable practices and people’s livelihood.
+With the view of ensuring a healthy environment for future generations and protect the Amazonian Forests and the benefits that this environment provides to human kind.

 Volunteers stay at Venado Eco House which is located about one hour from Puerto Maldonado.
-All accommodation is shared dorm style rooms unless a request is made for a private room (extra cost) both room types share a bathroom.
+All accommodation is shared dorm style rooms with shared bathroom facilities.

-On site at Venado Eco House volunteers can swim, fish, hike and canoe during their free time.
-We also offer longer excursions to our Wasai Tambopata Lodge where volunteers can kayak, complete our adventure circuit and visit the largest Macaw claylick in the area.
+On site at Venado lodge, volunteers/interns can swim, fish, hike and canoe during their free time.
+You may also get the chance to do other activities at Tambopata Lodge where participants are also given the chance to do kayak, zip lining and visit the largest Macaw claylick in the area.

 3 weeks 4 weeks 6 weeks 8 weeks